mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

 }
 ```

 This helper function takes a url string, a `boolean` value to determine wheter the call is to an authenticated route, and a callback function.
-We need a callback function because we're making an http request and don't know how long it will take for use to get a response (another way of doing this would be to use [promises](https://developers.google.com/web/fundamentals/getting-started/primers/promises)).
+We need a callback function because we're making an http request and don't know how long it will take for us to get a response (another way of doing this would be to use [promises](https://developers.google.com/web/fundamentals/getting-started/primers/promises)).
 We need to set a `user-agent` header value, otherwise GitHub will return an error.
 If we get an error in the response we send back an empty string, else we parse the body to JSON and send it back via the callback function.
 Back in our `POST` `/repo` route, we decalare a `repoData` array that will hold our repo objects.
-We iterate through the JSON response and create a repo object with three fields: `repoName`, `repoCreated`, and `repoDesc`.
-We then sort the array using the helper function shown below, and then pass this array to `repo.handlebars` template, which will display the repos as a list.
+We iterate through the JSON response and create a `repo` object with three fields: `repoName`, `repoCreated`, and `repoDesc`.
+We then sort the array using the helper function shown below, and then pass this array to `repo.handlebars` template, which will display the repositories as a list.

 ```javascript
 function byDate(lh, rh) {